 Telephones, facsimile machines, text, and other electronic mail systems are not acceptable telecommunication systems.

 Telehealth services include telemedicine as well as telepsychiatry.
-Under the Department's telehealth policy eligible providers will be paid as either an originating site or distant site.
+Under the Department's telehealth policy, eligible providers will be paid as either an originating site or distant site.
+Refer to Appendix A-10 for billing examples.

 Originating Site (Patient Site)